-The above Table represents the resources made available and the resources expended for Program Year 2017.
+The above Table represents the resources made available and the resources expended for Program Year 2018.

 While creating the CAPER report, it was noted that the amounts auto-generated by IDIS in the "Resources Made Available" column were totals of the expected amount remaining for the last four years as reported in the ConPlan.
-DED and DHHS have updated the columns for CDBG, HOME, Other (which includes HSATF, NAHTF, and HTF), ESG, and HOPWA to reflect the actual amounts of resources made available to align with the actual amounts available in FY17.
-It was not possible to create a separate row for HTF.
-HTF will have a separate row with the new Consolidated Plan of 2020-2024.
+DED and DHHS have updated the columns for CDBG, HOME, HTF, Other (which includes HSATF and NAHTF), ESG, and HOPWA to reflect the actual amounts of resources made available to align with the actual amounts available in FY18.

-\$18,662,429 in federal CDBG funds was made available to potential applicants, which includes \$9,266,983 of 2016 CDBG carry over funds and program income.
+\$26,098,855 in federal CDBG funds was made available to potential applicants, which includes carry over funds and program income.
 These made available to potential applicants.

-As documented in the 2017 CAPER Appendix, for grant B-17-DC-31-001, a total of \$4,515,461 was obligated using this grant year of funding.
-The prior CDBG year resources were utilized to obligate the remaining \$8,839,996, grant awards that occurred in the 2017 program year.
+As documented in the 2018 CAPER Appendix, for grant B-18-DC-31-001, a total of \$6,120,592.67 was obligated using this grant year of funding.
+The prior CDBG year resources and State CDBG RLF resources were utilized to obligate the remaining amount to grant awards that occurred in the 2018 program year.

-Total CDBG and CDBG RLF award dollars for the 2017 Program Year in sum are \$13,355,457, after all subgrants have been accounted for through the State financial database with contract begin dates occurring between the dates of July 1, 2017 and June 30, 2018.
-See table below for CDBG dollars obligated during the 2017 Program Year for the CDBG program.
-Please see the attachment to the CAPER for a more detailed explanation of 2017 CDBG Awards and dollars obligated to projects during this program year.
+Total CDBG and CDBG RLF award dollars for the 2018 Program Year in sum are \$13,865,439, after all subgrants have been accounted for through the State financial database with contract begin dates occurring between the dates of July 1, 2018 and June 30, 2019.
+See table below for CDBG dollars obligated during the 2018 Program Year for the CDBG program.
+Please see the attachment to the CAPER for a more detailed explanation of 2018 CDBG Awards and dollars obligated to projects during this program year.